SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 ## BIA production workspace boundary

-BIA production workspaces are reserved for BIA-managed production analytics assets.
+BIA production workspaces are reserved for BIA-managed production analytics assets and are restricted to BIA users.

 These workspaces are suitable for:

-* Validated production reports
+- Validated production reports
-* Governed semantic models
+- Governed semantic models
-* Monitored production dashboards
+- Monitored production dashboards
-* Analytics assets with clear ownership, refresh, access control, and support arrangements
+- Analytics assets with clear ownership, refresh, access control, and support arrangements
-* Assets that have been reviewed for wider or official use
+- Assets that have been reviewed for wider or official use

 BIA production workspaces are not suitable for:

-* Personal experimentation
+- Personal experimentation
-* Early prototypes
+- Early prototypes
-* Unreviewed department reports
+- Unreviewed department reports
-* Training exercises
+- Training exercises
-* Casual testing
+- Casual testing
-* Unclear or unsupported assets
+- Unclear or unsupported assets
+- Direct workspace access by non-BIA users

+Non-BIA users should not be added directly to BIA production workspaces.

+Where approved production reports or outputs need to be shared with non-BIA users, sharing should happen through approved report/app sharing channels, not by granting direct workspace membership.

 Assets should only move into BIA production workspaces after review.